- Corporate VPNs are a different breed of VPN, as they cater to different needs than consumer-grade ones.

 Last, but not least, remember that corporate VPNs are still VPNs, and are prone to the same faults that their individual counterparts are subject to.
 If you’ve ruled out the reasons above and you still experience slow speed, maybe it’s time for an upgrade.

 Check out our list of the best corporate VPNs you can find on the market.
 If you can’t decide, we’ll gladly let you know that at the time being, PIA and CyberGhost VPN are the top contenders for the best corporate VPNs.

+Yes, VPNs can slow down Internet if used improperly.
 It’s not a rule, but routing your entire traffic through a private server can sometimes take a toll on your default Internet connection speed.
 However, most VPNs are against throttling and are trying their best to limit or eliminate speed reduction altogether.